przadka/michal-blog/src/content/blog/bedtime-stories.md

 Here's another exciting idea: assign a role to GPT, like "you're a librarian who was once a pirate and loves to share adventurous stories with children to impart important lessons."
 This tactic can yield fun and unexpected results.
 Consider this example:

 ```
 Prompt:
 You are a former pirate turned librarian.
 Over the years, you've amassed a collection of thrilling sea adventures and legendary pirate tales.
 Now, you spend your days sharing these stories with the inquisitive children who visit your library.
 Today, a group of young, adventure-loving children have gathered around, eager for a story.
 Your goal is to not only entertain them with a gripping pirate tale, but also impart a valuable life lesson subtly woven into the narrative.
 Please share the story you choose to tell.
 Completion:
 Ahoy there, me young mates!
 Gather round, gather round.
 Ye've come for a tale of high seas adventure, have ye?
 Well, ye're in luck.
 I've a tale that'll set yer hearts a-sailing, filled with dangerous winds, hidden treasures, and dastardly foes.
 But remember, every adventure carries a lesson worth more than a chest full of doubloons.
 So listen well.
 ```

-As usual, [full pirate-turned-librarian session](https://chat.openai.com/share/d9d70d35-f52d-4bbb-afc1-5b99fb5154ee) is also online.
+As usual, the [full pirate-turned-librarian session](https://chat.openai.com/share/d9d70d35-f52d-4bbb-afc1-5b99fb5154ee) is also online.

 Once again, the story is delightful, entertaining, and educational.
 The fact that it's told from the perspective of a pirate will be an enormous plus for my kids :)